VachaLab/gorder-manual/src/leaflets.md

   radius: 2.5
 ```

 Autodetected membrane atoms will be used to calculate the membrane center.
-Only atoms within a cylinder of radius 2.5 nm (with infinite height) centered on the head identifier and oriented along the membrane normal will be used for the local center calculation.
-The atoms named 'P' (phosphorus atoms of lipids) are used as head identifiers.
+Only atoms within a cylinder of radius 2.5 nm (with infinite height) centered on the 'head identifier' and oriented along the membrane normal will be used for the local center calculation.
+The atoms named 'P' (phosphorus atoms of lipids) are used as 'head identifiers'.

 ## Individual method for leaflet classification

-> **Summary**: Fast but less reliable.
+> Fast but less reliable.
 Suitable for large membranes.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to their 'tail ends'.
 'Tail ends' refer to the last heavy atoms or beads of the lipid tails.
-Each lipid molecule may have multiple tail ends, but only one head identifier.
-If the 'head identifier' is located above the 'tail ends', the lipid is assigned to the upper leaflet; if it is located below, it is assigned to the lower leaflet.
+Each lipid molecule may have multiple 'tail ends', but only one 'head identifier'.
+If the 'head identifier' is located "above" the 'tail ends', the lipid is assigned to the upper leaflet; if it is located "below", it is assigned to the lower leaflet.

 To use this method, you must specify selections for the 'head identifiers' and the 'tail ends'.